-Since 1st April 2014, we have paid the Living Wage pay rate (currently £8.25 per hour) to all our permanent employees who are not in a trainee or career-entry role.
-From 1st April 2016 we will pay the National Living Wage rate (currently £7.20 per hour) to all our employees over the age of 25, except for our apprentices for whom we pay the age-related National Living Wage rate
+Since 1st April 2014, we have paid the Foundation Living Wage pay rate (currently £8.45 per hour) to all our permanent employees who are not in a trainee or careerentry role.
+However, Council, on 6 March 2017, approved that we cease paying this.
+Those employees previously on the Foundation Living Wage will receive three years pay protection at the current rate of £8.45 per hour.

+From 1st April 2016 we have paid the National Living Wage rate (currently £7.20 per hour, increasing to £7.50 per hour from April 2017) to all our employees over the age of 25, except for our apprentices for whom we pay the age-related National Living Wage rate.
+With the increases to the NJC (local government) pay scales, we do not anticipate any employees being on the National Living Wage.